 Regarding the technical quality of the data, the purpose of the field deployment for measuring water content is unclear from this manuscript, or the previously published works from their laboratory group.
 Specifically, if the authors are seeking to measure the effect of the crust on water content of near-surface soil—i.e., does the crust restrict infiltration—then the field monitoring method seems reasonable and supportable, because the soil water content is important.
 If the authors are seeking to measure the water content of the crust itself, then the region of influence along this vertically-oriented, 5-cm long probe will preferentially sample soil material deeper than the crust, which mostly sits atop the soil.
 In other words, the vertical orientation of the sensor, embedded mostly in soil underlying BSC, will mute nearly any changes in the crust material itself, thus underestimating crust water content during and immediately following an initial precipitation event in dry soil, and overestimating crust water content during dry down periods when underlying soils are still moist.
 Indeed, Figure 3 in this paper shows a comparison between the ECH2O and TDR probes at the site.
 The scatter plots shows a reasonable correlation (R2 = 0.72).
 The (corrected) line slope of 0.83 indicates that either the ECH2O probes are overestimating water content, or TDR is underestimating it (we would expect a 1:1 line).
 The readers don’t know either way.
 The implications of this error on carbon dynamics or water exchange modeling is uncertain but should be addressed.

-Effectively, we are seeking to measure the effect of the crust on water content of near-surface soil so the field monitoring method is reasonable and supportable, because the soil water content is important.
-As we mentioned above (in reviewer #1 response), the sensors were vertically installed because we are interested in register only the soil moisture from 0 to 5 cm of depth.
-If we had installed the sensors horizontally, the soil moisture data registered by the sensor could be affected by the air fraction outside the soil.
-In addition, the size of the sensor is small (c.
-5 cm) so the interference will be so quite small.
-We have included an example in the text (Sharma, H., Shukla, M. K., Bosland, P. W., & Steiner, R. (2017).
-Soil moisture sensor calibration, actual evapotranspiration, and crop coefficients for drip irrigated greenhouse chile peppers.
-Agricultural water management, 179, 81-91) where vertical installation of moisture sensor has also been used, to support our decision.
+As the reviewer notes well, we were seeking to measure the effect of the crusts on water content of near-surface soil, so the approach followed is suitable for doing so (and has been used multiple times, …).
+See our response … above for a justification of why the sensors were vertically installed.

 The figure 4, which shows the comparison between the ECH2O and TDR sensors, has been repeated and values has been detailed in the text.